High School Heroes

 Colorado law now allows for 16-year-olds to give blood – with parental consent.
 Courageous high-schoolers all over Colorado have stepped up to donate blood with Bonfils in the past few years.
-Thanks to their heroism, Bonfils collected more than 7,000 donations from 100 Colorado schools during the 2011/2012 school year.
-Additionally, nearly 1,800 16-year-old donors gave blood for the first time in support of patients in need.
-That’s more than 21,600 lives positively impacted in our community and beyond.
+Thanks to their heroism, Bonfils collected more than 5,300 donations from 99 Colorado schools during the 2013/2014 school year.
+Additionally, 3,823 donors gave blood for the first time in support of patients in need.
+That’s nearly 16,000 lives positively impacted in our community and beyond.

-Congratulations and thank you to Buena Vista High School, Boulder High School and Evergreen High School on having the highest percentage of registered first-time donors during the 2011/2012 school year.
+Congratulations to the outstanding recruitment efforts of Northridge High School, Castle View High School and Skyview Academy which resulted in the highest percentage of registered first-time donors during the 2013/2014 school year.

 Be a hero to patients in need.